 1. Metro-North’s Hidden Power Station

 Deep below Grand Central Terminal, the terminus of all the Metro-North train lines, there is a hidden power station known as M42.
-It was so secret that its very existence was only acknowledged in the late 1980’s and its exact location is still not public.
-The M42 basement (also known as the Substation 1T and 1L) played a crucial role in World War II, housing rotary converters that powered many of the railroad lines of New York, including lines that are now currently a part of the Metro-North system of railroads.
-The power station’s location was said to be kept a secret for the fear that German spies would want to sabotage rail movement on the East Coast, although we are still looking for evidence in the historical record to confirm this.
+It was said to be so secret that its very existence was only acknowledged in the late 1980’s and its exact location is still not public.
+In a story long told by Daniel Brucker, the former docent-in-chief at Grand Central, the original converters, which are no longer in operation, powered much of the New York Central Railroad and were a target for German spies who wanted to sabotage rail movement on the East Coast.
+Brucker would say that the M42 basement was so secret that you risked being shot on site if you went down there.

 Today, almost all of the original rotary converters have been replaced, but one has been kept for historic reasons, seen in the photo at the top of this article.
 We had a chance to visit the M42 basement in 2016 on a behind-the-scenes tour of Grand Central and you can see more photos of this secret power station here.